How To Get A Massachusetts Resale Certificate [2023 Guide]

 The Sales Tax Permit and Resale Certificate are commonly thought of as the same thing, but they are actually two separate documents.
 The Sales Tax Permit allows a business to sell and collect sales tax from taxable products and services in the state, while the Resale Certificate allows the retailer to make tax-exempt purchases for products they intend to resell.

 After registering, a sales tax number will be provided by the Department of Revenue.
 This number will be listed on the Resale Certificate.

 ST-4 Resale Certificate Fillable Form

 Filling out the Massachusetts Resale Certificate (Form ST-4) is pretty straightforward, but it is critical for the seller to gather all the information.

 If audited, the Massachusetts Department of Revenue requires the seller to have a correctly filled out ST-4 Resale Certificate.
 Without it correctly filled out, the seller could end up owing sales taxes that should have been collected from the buyer in addition to penalties and interest.

 Steps for filling out the ST-4 Massachusetts Resale Certificate

-Step 1 – Begin by downloading the Massachusetts Resale Certificate Form ST-4
+Step 1 – Begin by logging into your MassTaxConnect account or downloading the Massachusetts Resale Certificate Form ST-4

 Step 2 – Identify the name and business address of the purchaser